-As the world moves towards a more heightened sense of environmental and personal concern on health and sustainability, there is a growing trend towards seeking a fair trade, plant-based, gluten-free, lactose and sugar-free drink which may contain antioxidants.
+As we move towards a more sustainable way of life, there is a growing trend towards seeking a fair trade, plant-based, gluten-free, lactose and sugar-free drink that also contains antioxidants.
 What better drink is there that covers all these criteria than TEA?

-Generally speaking, over the past decade our tastes and opinions have altered somewhat, and we are taking a more proactive approach to health than in previous decades.
-With this attitude comes the idea of making our daily food choices that are more beneficial and good for us but also may contain ingredients that will act to prevent health problems.
+Over the past decade, our tastes and opinions have altered, and we are taking a more proactive approach to health than in previous decades.
+Our daily choices are more often based on ingredients that will act to prevent health problems.
 Tea is one such drink that does just that in spades.

 The Health Benefits of Tea?

 This is because Tea contain flavonoids or polyphenols (antioxidants) that help to neutralize free radicals in the body.
 Scientists believe free radicals damage elements in the body, such as genetic material and lipids, that may contribute to chronic disease.
 It is thought that the flavonoids in tea may provide an important role in maintaining good health.
 The flavour and colour of a cup of tea is from two phenolic substances; theaflavins and thearubigins, which are formed from the flavanols during tea processing.

 Tea has no sodium, fat, sugar nor is it carbonated.
 Tea helps increase fluid intake, has virtually no calories and may improve health and well-being.